Loadren/Spell-Inspect-Mode/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 If you encounter any bugs or have feature requests, feel free to open an issue on GitHub.
+Here's the updated section of your README with the added details about differentiating Talents from basic spells using colors: